HL7/davinci-ecdx/input/pagecontent/signed-searchset-bundle-example.md

 ### Receiver/Verifier Steps

 **1. Remove the `Bundle.signature` element from the Search Bundle resource**
-- For this example using the python dictionary object from above, but in real life, Therefore it would need to be stored unaltered in order to perform these next steps.
+- For this example using the python dictionary object from above.
+In a transaction, it would need to be stored unaltered in order to perform these next steps.

 ```python